TheresaLui/SelfHelpContent_v2/articles/microsoft.azuresecurity-configuring-jit-tsg/solution-classic-vm-s-are-not-suppoerted-for-jit-5.md

 <properties
-	  pageTitle="Classic VM's are not suppoerted for JIT" description="Classic VM's are not suppoerted for JIT" service="Microsoft.Compute"
+	  pageTitle="Classic VMs are not suppoerted for JIT" description="Classic VMs are not suppoerted for JIT" service="Microsoft.Compute"
       resource="Microsoft.Compute/virtualMachines,Microsoft.Compute/virtualMachineScaleSets"
 	  authors="rimayber"